SAP-archive/smb-summit-hackathon/ChatBot/README.md

 [API References](https://recast.ai/docs/api-reference/)

 ## Author
-- Yatsea, Li
+- Yatsea Li
-- Martin, Du
+- Martin Du

 ## License
 This repository is released under the terms of the MIT license.